-Mr. Avery, who was an educator in Bainbridge, GA from the 1930s through the 1980s, filmed daily life in Decatur County between the 1930s and 1950s.
+Throughout his farming and education careers, Mr. Avery filmed daily life in Decatur County and beyond between the 1930s and 1950s.
 His 16mm “home movies” document small town parades, political speeches and rallies, downtown Bainbridge, and classes at an African-American vocational school in southern Georgia.
 The collection contains important footage documenting agricultural harvesting techniques no longer practiced.
 There is also film from the 1939 World’s Fair in New York, and of Franklin D. Roosevelt receiving an honorary doctorate at the University of Georgia in 1939.
 Mr. Avery produced a short film called "Footsteps of Progress in the Flint River Valley" that is a compilation of silent footage he shot in black & white and color.
 The film features agriculture, education, business, and religion in Decatur County and southwest Georgia.

 About The Collection:

 The Andrew Avery Home Movie Collection is a unique treasure documenting the people and events of southwest Georgia and beyond from 1934 to the early 1950s in over 8000 feet of film that lasts for over 200 minutes.
 The collection consists of 23 rolls of 16mm black and white and color Kodachrome film.
 In 1996, the family of Andrew Avery donated his film collection to the Media Archives and Peabody Awards Collection.
 This collection brings to life images from Georgia’s past, and shows a history of rural America that is sometimes neglected in history books.